rjpg/GRMEM/README.md

 # GRMEM

-DOS 3D library in C++ from scratch
+DOS 3D library in C++ from scratch in 1996.

 https://github.com/rjpg/GRMEM/assets/22857941/47c4c04d-f040-4d9d-959c-8d6a78497a0f